 Bells have been widely rung in churches since 550AD, with current techniques (which are uniquely British) dating back to the 1600s.
 Whilst there are around 37,000 bells in the UK there are just 40,000 ringers: new recruits are essential to keeping this tradition alive.

 Join the company of Jo Brand, John Betjamin and Alan Titchmarsh… not literally, but these famous names are all campanologists (that’s the fancy word for bell ringing).
 We welcome new faces, whether experienced or not.
 Our band is a mixture of ringers who’ve learnt in Crewkerne and ringers who’ve moved here.

-Practice night is on Monday from 7:30pm, and Sunday ringing starts at 9:15am.
+Practice night is on Monday from 7:30pm, and Sunday ringing starts at 10:15am – but please check with the Tower Captain first in case arrangements have changed.
 A rope fee applies for visiting bands, but there are no charges for regular ringing.
 The external entrance to the tower is to the south-east of the church, near to the steps leading up from Church Street.
 For Sat Navs please use the post code TA18 7HY.
 Parking is available at the Abbey Street Car Park (free evenings and Sundays).

 If you’d like to know more about us before coming along, please contact:

 Mrs Katy Manuel